 After your Committee application is complete, you will be emailed the name and contact information of your Committee interviewer.
 You are responsible for contacting this person within 5 business days to schedule your interview, even if the date is some weeks later.
 The Committee cannot write a letter without an interview and this will be your “dress rehearsal” for professional school interviews.
 The interview is formal and is structured somewhat like professional school interviews.
 It is advised that students spend a significant amount of time preparing for the interview.
-The Committee interview is also a good time to get some feedback on your essay and your interview style.

 Committee interviews are conducted as a part of each cycle during the following months: